nchlswhttkr/secret-admirer-poc/README.md

 So I'm leaving this WIP here (not quite working, some weird behaviour on cached requests).
 I might come back to it later.

-You'll need to have [ngrok] and [cargo] installed.
+You'll need to have [ngrok](https://ngrok.com) and [the Rust toolchain](https://www.rust-lang.org/) installed.
 It only works on macOS because it uses AppleScript snippets to show notifications.

 ```sh
 git clone https://github.com/nchlswhttkr/secret-admirer-poc.git